Henry Miller in Paris

 Villa Seurat in the 14th arrondissement of Paris

-A few of the other locations where Henry Miller lived :
+a few of the other locations Henry miller lived in

 • In 1930, 2, rue Auguste Bartholdi, Paris 15;